umanovskis/baremetal-arm/doc/08_scheduling.md

 What does that tell us?
 Well, the scheduler seems to be working fine.
 Task 0 first gets executed at systime `5000`, which is enough time for task 1 to run twice, starting at times `2000` and `4000`.
 We can also see that this is very much not a real-time system, as the schedule we've provided serves as a suggestion for the scheduler but isn't strictly enforced.
 At systime `10000`, it's time for both tasks to be executed (task 0 for the 2nd time and task 1 for the 5th time), but task 0 gets the execution slot (due to having its entry earlier in the task table), and task 1 gets delayed until systime `11000`, when task 0 finishes.

-Life is good when you have a working scheduler, and indeed this kind of simple scheduler is pretty similar to what some embedded systems run in the real world.
-There are small improvements that can be made to the scheduler without fundamentally changing it, such as allowing each task to have a priority, so that the highest-priority task would be chosen at times when multiple tasks wish to run, such as at systime `10000` above.
-Note the low memory overhead of this scheduler.
-It uses 1 byte for the `table_idx` variable and creates a 12-byte task descriptor for each task.
-This kind of memory use is one of the reasons why such simple cooperative schedulers are a valid choice for resource-constrained embedded systems.

-It is also easy to introduce some problems that a cooperative scheduler won't be able to manage well.
-For example, create a third task that just runs a `while (1);` loop.
-The scheduler will run the task and the system will hang with no hope of recovery.
-In a real system, a watchdog would probably be configured and reset everything, but a reset loop is not much better than a plain hang.

 In the scheduler's `sched_run` loop, you may have noticed a comment about an overflow bug on one line.
 After saying how spacecraft can get lost due to overflows, it wouldn't feel right to omit an example.

 ```